cyberphone/es6-bigint-json-support/README.md

 RFC mode denotes the number serialization scheme specified by the [JSON](https://tools.ietf.org/html/rfc8259) RFC.

 ## 2.1 The <code>JSONNumber</code> Primitive
-This proposal builds on the introduction of a new primitive type called `JSONNumber` which is utilized both for serialization and deserialization. `JSONNumber` is a thin wrapper holding a string in proper JSON Number notation.
+This proposal builds on the introduction of a new primitive type called `JSONNumber`, intended for serialization and deserialization of numeric data which cannot be represented by the ES6 `Number` type. `JSONNumber` is a thin wrapper holding a string in proper JSON Number notation.
 The `typeof` operator recognizes `JSONNumber` as **"jsonnumber"**.

 To enable the new functionality